 Want to learn how to build a website?Whether you've never touched a website or maybe done a little dabbling in Wordpress, you'll learn everything you need to know about web-design in this class.
 Topics covered in this 10 week course include HTML, CSS, JS, and responsive web design for mobile and tablets.
+Join us for the Fall Meet + Greet on May 10th to meet the instructors, staff, and other prospective students!

 Benefits of Taking this Course